-Welcome to the Biomedical Informatics Lab of Prof. Gunnar Rätsch
+Welcome to the Biomedical Informatics Lab of Prof. Dr. Gunnar Rätsch

-We are interested in modern machine learning techniques suitable for the analysis of problems arising in medicine and biology.
-In particular, we develop new learning techniques that are capable of dealing with large amounts of genomic data, allow for very accurate predictions on the phenomenon at hand and are able to comprehensibly provide reasons for their prognoses, and thereby assist in gaining new biomedical insights.
+We develop new analysis techniques that are capable of dealing with large amounts of medical and genomic data.
+These techniques aim to provide accurate predictions on the phenomenon at hand and to comprehensibly provide reasons for their prognoses, and thereby assist in gaining new biomedical insights.

 Current research includes a) Machine Learning related to time-series analysis and iterative optimization algorithms, b) methods for transcriptome analyses to study transcriptome alterations in cancer, c) developing clinical decision support systems, in particular, for time series data from intensive care units, d) new graph genome algorithms to store and analyze very large sets of genomic sequences, and e) developing methods and resources for international sharing of genomic and clinical data, for instance, about variants in BRCA1/2.